ParaCoToUl/noarr-structures/noarr_docs_tech/README.md

     - *as a result, structures with a dynamic dimension will have just one sub-structure or it should be a ground (leaf) structure*
   - if the structure has no sub-structures, `T::get_t` shall return a representation of the type of the physical data

-### Cube
+### Subtypes of structures

-A cube is a structure hierarchy which has all its dimensions dynamic.
+- **Cube:** a cube is a structure hierarchy which has all its dimensions dynamic.
 This has a consequence of having a single scalar type (all values described by the structure share the same type).

-### Point

-A point is a structure hierarchy with no dimensions.
+- **Point:** a point is a structure hierarchy with no dimensions.
 It has only a single scalar type and it describes one scalar value of this type.

   It is a special case of cube.

 ### Contain